morningred88/AWS/EC2_high_availability_and_scalability.md

 ## 66 ELB SSL certificates

-**SSL termination: **The external traffic talks to the load balancer using HTTPS.
+**SSL termination: **ELB can terminate TLS traffic.
+The external traffic talks to the load balancer using HTTPS.
 ELB can do SSL termination, so ELB can talk to the backend EC2 instance using HTTP.
 But the traffic goes over the VPC, which is private network, it is secure even without HTTPS.

 You can also load your own certificate to ACM if you want to.